openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/step_compare.rst

 Compare
 ----------
 RTL module *riscv_tracer* flags that the RTL has retired an instruction by triggering the *retire* event.
-Currently, the PC, GPRs, and CSRs are compared when the *compare* function is called.
-The comparison count is printed out at the end of the test.
-The test will cause a UVM_ERROR if the PC, GPR, or CSR is never compared, i.e. the comparison count is 0.
+The PC, GPRs, and CSRs are compared when the *compare* function is called.
+The comparison count is printed at the end of the test.
+The test will call UVM_ERROR if the PC, GPR, or CSR is never compared, i.e. the comparison count is 0.

 GPR Comparison
 ~~~~~~~~~~~~~~
-When the RTL retire event is triggered *<gpr>_q* may not have updated yet.
+When the RTL retire event is triggered *<gpr>_q* may not yet have updated.
 For this reason RTL module *riscv_tracer* maintains queue *reg_t insn_regs_write* which contains the address and value of any GPR which will be updated.
 It is assumed and checked that this queue is never greater than 1 which implies that only 0 or 1 GPR registers change as a result of a retired instruction.

 If the size of queue *insn_regs_write* is 1 the GPR at the specified address is compared to that predicted by the ISS.
 The remaining 31 registers are then compared.
 For these 31 registers, *<gpr>_q* has not updated due to the current retired instruction so *<gpr>_q* is used instead of *insn_regs_write*.